jeremy-w/orthic/reading.md

 #### Modern Publications
 - [_The Cask of Amontillado_]({{site.baseurl}}/assets/reading/Cask of Amontillado 2020 Sherman.pdf) by Edgar Allan Poe, written by Jeremy W. Sherman in early 2020 (14 pages)
   - Key: [Wikisource](https://en.m.wikisource.org/w/index.php?oldid=6404396&title=The_Works_of_the_Late_Edgar_Allan_Poe/Volume_1/The_Cask_of_Amontillado)
+- [_An Introduction to Orthic_](https://mutsumino.neocities.org/scripts/orthic) by Mutsumi is a modern course covering the fully-written style.
+It interleaves instruction with reading and writing exercises.
+  - A [local backup][intro-backup] of the PDF version of the course is available in the event the site goes down.
+[intro-backup]: {{site.baseurl}}/assets/reading/An Introduction to Orthic printable - Mutsumi (downloaded 2025-08-15).pdf

 ### Ordinary Style
 Texts in the ordinary style are much easier to come by.